 Students who are 18 years old or older and who are not graduates of high school or the equivalent may be admitted if they can demonstrate their ability to successfully complete college-level coursework.
 Students who are graduates of an unaccredited high school will qualify as an Individual Approval.
 College readiness will be determined at the discretion of the College.
-The following are steps for students who are applying through Individual Approval Admission.
+In order to apply to TSC, applicants seeking individual approval admission must:

-- 1. Applicants must complete and submit the admissions application through ApplyTexas.
+- 1. Complete and submit the admissions application through ApplyTexas.
 An active application is required to move forward with the enrollment process. - 2.
 Comply with Texas Success Initiative (TSI) requirements and meet the placement requirements with official documentation of TSI exemption or compliance (test scores or official college transcript) or take mandatory placement tests.
 All TSC students seeking an Associate of Arts, Associate of Science, Associate of Arts in Teaching, Associate of Applied Sciences, or a Level Two Certificate must take the TSI Assessment.
 Students enrolling in Level One Certificate programs do not need to take the TSI Assessment.
 If these students do choose to take the TSI Assessment, they will be allowed to enroll in a program even if identified as not college ready. - 3.
-Applicants must submit two references using the form provided by the Office of Admissions and Records, located in the Oliveira Student Services Center.
+Submit two references using the form provided by the Office of Admissions and Records, located in the Oliveira Student Services Center.
 The reference forms must be completed by a non-relative and preferably someone working in the field of Education.

-- Applicants must provide proof of Bacterial Meningitis vaccination.
+- 4. Provide proof of Bacterial Meningitis vaccination.
 State law requires that entering students show evidence of receiving a bacterial meningitis vaccination or booster dose during the five (5) year period prior to enrollment.
 The law allows for some exceptions.
 Information is also available through the Texas Higher Education Coordinating Board (THECB). - 5.
-Applicants must meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.
+Meet with an Academic Advisor if attending college for the first time, transferring with fewer than nine (9) college-level semester hours, or enrolling in college preparatory (developmental education) courses.